Lorti/manu.ninja/_posts/2016-07-31-simple-electron-gui-wrapper-for-a-command-line-utility.md

 }
 ~~~

 This is all you need to create an app you can send to your friends and colleagues.
-If you want to publish an app you should use [Electron Builder](https://github.com/electron-userland/electron-builder), which is a complete solution to build installers.
+If you want to publish an app you should use [Electron Builder](https://github.com/electron-userland/electron-builder), which is a complete solution for creating installers.
 It uses the Electron Packer under the hood and deals with additional concerns like icons, code signing, version management and updating your apps automatically.

 ## Conclusion

-Working with Electron is fun and entertaining, once you have grasped the underlying concepts.
-Using Electron does not come without problems, though.
+Working with Electron is fun and entertaining, once you have grasped the few underlying concepts.
+The API is well documented and there is a great community building tools and offering learning ressources.
+There are some minor problems, though.
 The most commonly mentioned is the large size of application packages.
-This is the size of the Sprite Animation Generator apps Electron Packager builds:
+This is the size of the Sprite Animation Generator applications after running `npm run build`{:.bash}:

-* 146,2 MB on Mac OS X (55,3 MB when compressed for distribution)
+* 146,2 MB on Mac OS X (55,3 MB zipped)
-* 160,4 MB on Windows (64,8 MB when compressed for distribution)
+* 160,4 MB on Windows (64,8 MB zipped)

-Another problem I have encountered is working with third-party binaries, as I have tried to bundle ImageMagick in my Sprite Animation Generator.
-Eventually I gave up and used [jimp](https://github.com/oliver-moran/jimp), which is entirely written in JavaScript, as I don't want our designers to install dependencies before using this or other tools in the future.
+Another problem I have encountered is working with third-party binaries.
+I have tried to bundle ImageMagick in the [Sprite Animation Generator](https://github.com/karriereat/sprite-animation-generator), as I don't want our designers to install dependencies before using tools.
+Eventually I used [jimp](https://github.com/oliver-moran/jimp), which is entirely written in JavaScript.
+I do know it is possible to bundle ImageMagick and will most likely invest energy on this in the future.

-If you want to dive deeper into creating desktop applications with Electron have a look at [Awesome Electron](https://github.com/sindresorhus/awesome-electron), a list of useful resources by Sindre Sorhus.
-It also features a list of open-source apps.
-I find them immensely valuable, as you can read the code and see how the Electron API can be used in real-life.
-You also see different ways of structuring your app, from simple projects to large projects like Atom.

 Electron is of course not the only framework that allows you to build desktop applications with web technologies.
 A popular alternative is [NW.js](http://nwjs.io/) and there are also commercial contenders like [Tint](https://www.trueinteractions.com/index.html).

+If you want to dive deeper into building desktop applications with Electron have a look at [Awesome Electron](https://github.com/sindresorhus/awesome-electron), a list of useful ressources curated by Sindre Sorhus.
+It also features a list of open-source apps, which I find immensely valuable.
+You can read other people's code and see how the API is being used in various applications.
+You also see different ways of structuring your app, from simple projects to large projects like Atom.